davewalker5/RC2014/SpeechConverter/README.md

 | A comma, full stop, exclamation mark, question mark, colon or semicolon between tokens | PA5       | 4    | 200ms        |
 | At the end of every message                                                            | PA1       | 0    | 10ms         |

-Punctuation at the very end does not create another pause.
+Line breaks (LF, CRLF or CR) between words use the same PA5 (200 ms) pause as punctuation.
+Adjacent punctuation and multiple blank lines combine into one pause.
+Leading and trailing line breaks do not add pauses; punctuation at the very end does not create another pause.

 For `Hello Z80`, the resulting sequence is: